-Income tax expense varies from the amount that would be computed by applying the basic federal and provincial tax rates to net income or loss from continuing operations before income taxes, shown as follows:
+Income tax expense is recognized based on the annual income tax rate for the fiscal year multiplied by the pre-tax income.
+Income tax expense varies from the amount that would be computed by applying the basic federal and provincial tax rates to net income or loss from continuing operations before income taxes.